Economic & Financial Consulting

 • Must be able to demonstrate their quantitative skills, whether academically or in other ways

-Summer internship Requirements:
+Summer Internship Requirements:

-• Candidates must be available for an 8-week internship at our London office during the summer of 2023.
+• Candidates must be available for an 8-week internship at our London office during the summer of 2024.
 Applicants should be in their penultimate year of study

 • Numerate, logical and inquisitive team players from any degree subject